 3.2.3 Scrum Methodology

 Scrum is one of the methodologies of Agile Development.
-It was first implemented in 1993 by Jeff Sutherland, John Scumniotales and Jeff McKenna, two of whom went on to create the Agile Manifesto (Kneafsey, 2015)(A Short History Of Scrum, 2015).
+It was first implemented in 1993 by Jeff Sutherland, John Scumniotales and Jeff McKenna, two of whom went on to create the Agile Manifesto (Kneafsey, 2015).